dsloyer/ez-kubeadm/README.md

 from the master node (where kubeadm places it, while building the master node).
 This allows automation of the nodes joining the kubernetes cluster.

 To use scp, we use the aforementioned key pair for the vagrant user on each of the nodes, in /home/vagrant/.ssh
 On the master, we also need to add the vagrant pub-key into the master's authorized_keys file, in /home/vagrant/.ssh/authorized_keys

 Thankfully, the project directory is automatically mounted onto each node by Vagrant, at /vagrant.
 Therefore, the SSH keys of interest are accessible by all our Vagrant VMs, at that location.
-I should add, however, that the contents of that directory are not well-synced, so changes to contents of files in /vagrant often go unseen, and may be lost.

 NOTE: The mount is only automatic during node creation, and must be re-mounted manually if the node reboots.